 OCRRA has a strong recycling program due to its commitment to fund the processing and marketing of recyclables, its ability to maintain long-term contracts for services, including those with material recovery facilities, and its comprehensive and innovative public education campaign.
 The result is an extraordinary recycling rate for the community every year.
-In 2010, the total tonnage recycled through the mandatory source separation law, combined with the voluntary efforts of businesses and residents, resulted in 536,800 tons recycled, for a recycling rate of 60%; almost twice the national average2.
-OCRRA's service area has maintained a 60% or greater recycling rate for more than a decade.
+In 2013, the total tonnage recycled through the mandatory source separation law, combined with the voluntary efforts of businesses and residents, resulted in over 575,000 tons recycled, for a recycling rate of 62%; almost twice the national average.
+OCRRA's service area has maintained an estimated 60% or greater recycling rate for more than a decade.